Projects and Environments

 Does an environment named “Production” or “Staging” have special restrictions or capabilities?

 No. Render does not apply special logic to any environment based on its name.
-“Production” and “Staging” are provided as name suggestions because they’re commonly used.
+The examples above use “Production” and “Staging” because they’re common.

 Will my service behave differently after I add it to a project?